kyma-project/kyma/docs/security/05-05-production-profile.md

 ### Persistence mode for the default profile

 The default profile for the OAuth2 server enables the use of a [preconfigured PostgreSQL](https://github.com/helm/charts/tree/master/stable/postgresql) database, which is installed together with the Hydra server.
 The database is created in the cluster as a StatefulSet and uses a PersistentVolume that is provider-specific.
 This means that the PersistentVolume used by the database uses the default StorageClass of the cluster's host provider.
-The internal PostgreSQL database is installed with every Kyma deployment and requires no manual configuration.
+The internal PostgreSQL database is installed with every Kyma deployment and doesn't require manual configuration.

 ## The production profile

 The production profile introduces the following changes to the Hydra OAuth2 server deployment:
-   - the registered client data is saved in a user-managed database.
+   - The registered client data is saved in a user-managed database.
    - Optionally, a Gcloud proxy service is deployed.
-   - the Oathkeeper authorization and authentication proxy has raised CPU limits and requests.
+   - The Oathkeeper authorization and authentication proxy has raised CPU limits and requests.
 It starts with more replicas and can scale up horizontally to higher numbers.

 ### Oathkeeper settings for the production profile